USS Peto: Fifth war patrol

 On 2 February 1944, Peto set course for Tulagi, arriving there on 5 February for fuel before departing the following day for her patrol area.
 On 10 February Peto headed for a rendezvous with the submarine USS Cero (SS-225).

 On 19 February 1944, Peto attacked a merchant ship with three escorts and one of her torpedoes struck home.
 The target was immediately engulfed in black smoke and her crew heard depth charges in the distance.
 Peto surfaced and found the escorts depth-charging Cero's position.
 After closing Cero slowly, she fired two rounds from her 3 in deck gun at the escorts, and as the escorts returned fire she withdrew, giving Cero a chance to escape unharmed.

 On 23 February 1944, Peto headed for Langemak Bay to refuel and obtain spare parts, arriving there on 27 February.
 On 1 March, she headed for her patrol area again, and on 3 March made an unsuccessful attack on a Japanese merchant ship.
 The next day, she fired six torpedoes at a cargo ship and then went deep to listen as escorts were near.
-He crew heard two hits, followed by a loud, deep explosion.
+The crew heard two hits, followed by a loud, deep explosion.
 Three minutes later breaking-up noises began, and her crew heard splashes from debris falling in the water for several minutes.
 The escorts dropped 13 depth charges before giving up.
 Peto had sunk Kayo Maru.
 On 16 March, Peto set course for Midway Atoll in the Northwestern Hawaiian Islands, where she arrived on 25 March 1944.
 She departed for Pearl Harbor, Hawaii, the same day, arriving there on 29 March 1944.

 Sixth war patrol

-On 28 April 1944, Peto, along with the submarine USS Perch (SS-313) and an escorting surface warship, departed Pear Harbor for her patrol area south of Formosa.
+On 28 April 1944, Peto, along with the submarine USS Perch (SS-313) and an escorting surface warship, departed Pearl Harbor for her patrol area south of Formosa.
 She departed from Midway on 2 May 1944, with Perch and the submarine USS Picuda (SS-382) joining her wolf pack.
 Arriving in her patrol area, Peto began looking for shipping worthy of her torpedoes.
-She made only six ship contacts during the entire patrol and could obtain a favorable attack position on any of them due to Japanese aircraft in the vicinity or shallow water.
+She made only six ship contacts during the entire patrol and couldn't obtain a favorable attack position on any of them due to Japanese aircraft in the vicinity or shallow water.
 She returned to Midway on 15 June 1944 and later that day departed for Pearl Harbor with the submarine USS Kingfish (SS-234), arriving on 19 June.